-- (a) A fiduciary or other person who is resident in another State may commence an action in this State to recover from a person interested in the gross estate, who either is resident in this State or owns property in this State, the amount of death tax apportioned to the defendant and recoverable by the plaintiff. - (b) The action must be commenced in a court of competent jurisdiction of a county in which administration of the decedent's estate would be proper or, if none, in which any defendant resides or owns property. - (c) For purposes of the action, the apportionment by the court having jurisdiction to make that apportionment is prima facie correct.
+(a) A fiduciary or other person who is not a resident of this State may maintain an action in this State to recover from a person interested in the gross estate, who is resident in this State or owns property in this State, the amount of death tax apportioned to the defendant and recoverable by the plaintiff. (b) The action must be brought in a court of competent jurisdiction of a county in which administration of the decedent's estate would be proper or, if none, in which any defendant resides or owns property. (c) For purposes of the action, the apportionment by the court having jurisdiction to make that apportionment is prima facie correct.
 SECTION 15.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
 In applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among States that enact it.
 SECTION 16.
 SEVERABILITY CLAUSE.
 If any provision of this [Act] or the application thereof to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this Act are severable.
 SECTION 17.
 EFFECTIVE DATE.
-This [Act] takes effect [on the date on which it is enacted].
+This [Act] takes effect on [the date on which it is enacted].

 SECTION 18.
 REPEALS.
-The following acts and parts of acts are repealed as of the effective date of this [Act]:
+The following acts and parts of acts are repealed as of the effective date of this [Act]: (1) ......(2) .....

 SECTION 19.
 SURVIVAL OF FORMER LAW.
-Notwithstanding the repeal of former law by the enactment of this [Act], former law remains applicable if the decedent died before the effective date of this [Act].
+Sections 1 through 18 of this [Act] do not apply to death taxes payable because the decedent died before [the effective date of this [Act]].
+Those taxes must be apportioned pursuant to the law in effect on the date of death.